sourcefuse/terraform-aws-arc-ecs/README.md

 The module provisions

-* ECS Cluster - we are focusing on the Fargate launch type, so we do not provision any underlying EC2 instances for the ECS launch type.
+* ECS Cluster - we are focusing on the Fargate launch type, so we do not provision any underlying EC2 instances for the ECS launch type for the time being.
-* Application Load Balancer - default port 80 to 443 redirect.
+* Application Load Balancer - default port 80.
 * Health Check Service - vanilla HTTP echo service that is used as the default target group for the load balancer.
 The purpose of the health check service is to ensure that the core infrastructure, networking, security groups, etc. are configured correctly.
 * Task execution IAM role - used by downstream services for task execution.
-* Utilizes ACM to generate a certificate specific to the ALB.
-* Tags/SSM params - the module tags resources and outputs SSM params that can be used in data source lookups downstream for ECS services to reference to deploy into the cluster.
+* Tags - the module tags resources for easy reference in the AWS console.

 ![Module Structure](./static/arc_ecs_basic_components.png)